 Sadly, even the most beautiful towns can be dangerous.
 In fact, Beaumont is considered to be more dangerous than 74% of comparable cities in the country.
 With such severe crime problems, walking around town by yourself may be a risky move.
 Not just because you could be hurt, but because the Beaumont police are likely to jump at the chance to arrest anyone they deem suspicious.
 High crime rates in smaller cities often make officers jumpy, and you may find yourself in the back of a police car before you can even ask what you are being arrested for.

 That is where we at Balboa Bail Bonds come in.
 Given our extensive work with people arrested in Beaumont, we understand how the system works.
 Not only will we be there to pay your bail and get you home, but we will also be there to offer you experienced support.
-Don’t become stuck in jail, awaiting your trial.
+Don’t become stuck in jail in Riverside County, awaiting your trial.
 Contact one of our agents at (619) 760-2222 and have your bail paid as soon as possible.

 Balboa Bail Bonds isn’t like other bond agencies.
 We truly care about our clients.
 Those we work with are more than just customers -- they’re family, and we want to be there with them every step of the way.
 That is why our customer service is among the best.
 All of our agents are required to be bilingual in English and Spanish, which allows us to cater to the diverse demographic of Beaumont, and the surrounding California state.
 On top of that, we don’t believe in weekends.
 Arrests can happen anytime, anywhere, so you need an agent who can respond in kind.
 No matter what day or time it is, an agent will be available to offer you a much-needed helping hand.
 That includes holidays, too!